Utility Applications

 Introduction

-• Communication of metering data to SCADA systems.
+• Communication of metering data to SCADA systems

-• Support for synchrophasor applications.
+• Support for synchrophasor applications

-• Substation automation support.
+• Substation automation support

-EIG offers advanced power and energy meters that meet the highest standards of energy management accuracy.
+In addition to measuring power quality, EIG meters offer high accuracy energy measurement.
 Use our meters to digitize information from substations and critical points on the transmission lines.
 This information provides a voltage reference for all metered points that is easily communicated to the transmission SCADA or other systems.
 This voltage reference information is crucial for maintaining transmission system voltage reliability.

 Metering for Utilities